pyhoon/libget-b4j/README.md

 # libget-non-ui-b4j
-a tool where you can use to download the missing libraries for B4A or B4J projects
+A tool where you can use to download the missing libraries for B4A or B4J projects

 ## How to use
 1. Compile the source and rename the jar as libget-non-ui.jar